Veganise it Challenge: The Perfect Vegan Croissant

 Val tried 12 different batches, varying the rise time and duration, the yeast type and butter content to refine the recipe.
 On judgement day the recipe below was the winner.

 If you want to watch how we got on and see us baking in action, then head to the allplants YouTube channel.
 If you’re just here for the recipe and a couple of tips to make your vegan croissants rise, look no further.
 Don't forget to let us know how you got on in the comments, and what challenge you'd like us to take on next.
+Or if you are looking for some more vegan breakfast ideas, check out our ready made breakfast pots for busy mornings!

 A couple of tips before we start...